prog4biol/pfb2024/lectures/biopython.md

 For simple parsing, or non BioPython parsing of NCBI BLAST results, use output formated in tab-separated columns (`-outfmt 6` or `-outfmt 7`) Both these formats are customizable when running the BLAST locally.

-If you want to parse the full output of BLAST with biopython, it's necessary work with __XML__ formatted BLAST output `-outfmt 5`.
+If you want to parse the full output of BLAST with Biopython, it's necessary work with __XML__ formatted BLAST output `-outfmt 5`.

-You can get biopython to run the blast for you too.
+You can get Biopython to run BLAST for you too.
 See `Bio.NCBIWWW`

 To parse the output, you'll write something like this